Strong-weak symmetry and quantum modularity of resurgent topological strings on local $\mathbb{P}^2$

 Take now $N=1$ and consider the first fermionic spectral trace $Z(1, \hbar)$, as we have done in this paper.
 We know that the non-analytic, exponential-type contributions at strong and weak coupling are governed by two dual sequences of Stokes constants $S_n$, $R_n$, $n \in \IZ_{\ne 0}$.
 Equivalently, we can repackage the same information in the corresponding generating functions $f_0(y)$, $f_\infty(y)$, $y \in \IC \setminus \IR$, or the corresponding $L$-functions $L_0(s)$, $L_{\infty}(s)$, $s \in \IC$.
 Thus, the argument above implies that the Stokes constants/generating functions/$L$-functions in one regime must dictate the perturbative coefficients in the other, which we have proven true.
 Yet, substantially more information is discovered by analytically determining the complete resurgent structures of the spectral trace of local $\IP^2$ at strong and weak coupling, as we have summarized in the commutative diagram in Eq.~\eqref{diag: strong-weak1} and will further detail in the rest of this work.
 Finally, we note that our results recall the traditional notion of S-duality in string theory~\cite{Sduality}\footnote{In the work of~\cite{Sduality}, it was shown that the S-duality of type IIB superstrings in ten dimensions implies the existence of an S-duality relating the A-model and B-model topological string theories on the same CY background.
 In particular, the D-instantons of one model correspond to the perturbative amplitudes of the other.}.

 \begin{rmk} As the ideas above apply in full generality, our conceptual argument underlying the strong-weak resurgent symmetry of the spectral trace of local $\IP^2$ supports the existence of an appropriate generalization of our results to other toric CY threefolds and higher-order fermionic spectral traces.
-The detailed exploration of the physical principles of the strong-weak resurgent symmetry will be the subject of a subsequent publication~\cite{FR2}. \end{rmk}
+The detailed exploration of the physical principles of the strong-weak resurgent symmetry will be the subject of future work. \end{rmk}